RRFayad/Shadcn/README.md

 - `<small>Some text here</small>`: small tag is for small text, such as those 'copyrights' on the footer
 - "tracking-wider" is the tailwind for letter-spacing
+- `className="fixed right-2 top-[calc(50%-12px)]"` Just to show to to be specific in a measure - We wanted to center the light/dark icon, so 24px was its full size, and then we calculated its half to be on the center